ramit21/golang-poc/README.md

 msg2 = "third message" //note that := can be used only once at time of declaration
 ```

 Variables can be declared outside functions, but can't be given a value there.
-Value should be assigned inisde a function only
+Value should be assigned inside a function only.

+###